mbilal-x/FitScanPro-Hardware/README.md

 Project Link: [here](https://github.com/mbilal-x/FYP-BCS-2020-2024)

 This Repository contains App Secrets and is Private.
-Only accessible the link provided
+Only accessible with the link provided